Top 10 Greatest Musicians of All Time

 One of the founders of heavy metal.
 He is a genius of that music.
 I was going to choose Michael Jackson, but he only wrote a few of his songs and hardly played anything.

-Barry Gibb Barry Alan Crompton Gibb is a British singer, songwriter and record producer who rose to worldwide fame as a co-founder of the group Bee Gees, one of the most commercially successful and critically acclaimed groups in the history of popular music.
+Barry Gibb Barry Alan Crompton Gibb is a British singer, songwriter, and record producer.
+He rose to international fame as a co-founder of the Bee Gees, one of the most commercially successful and influential groups in music history.
+Known for his distinctive falsetto voice, Gibb has been inducted into the Rock... read more

-Steve Harris Stephen Percy "Steve" Harris is an English musician and songwriter, known as the bassist, occasional keyboardist, backing vocalist, primary songwriter and founder of the British heavy metal band Iron Maiden.
+Steve Harris Stephen Percy "Steve" Harris is an English musician and songwriter best known as the bassist, occasional keyboardist, backing vocalist, primary songwriter, and founder of the British heavy metal band Iron Maiden.
+He's led the band since its formation in 1975.

 Steve Harris should be in the top 10.